 Short QT syndrome is a genetically heterogeneous AD disease.
-Four SQTS-susceptibility potassium channel genes, KCNH2, KCNQ1, KCNJ2, and SLC4A3 have been identified (Table 10).
-Only the first two genes have a definite or strong disease association.
-Pathogenic variants in the first three genes yield a gain-of-function to their encoded potassium channel.
-A missense mutation in SLC4A3 encoding the anion exchange protein 3 (AE3) has been identified in two large families with SQTS by WES.
+Four SQTS-susceptibility potassium channel genes, KCNH2,221 KCNQ1,222

+KCNJ2,217 and SLC4A3223 have been identified (Table 10).
+Only the first two genes have a definite or strong disease association.17 Pathogenic variants in the first three genes yield a gain-of-function to their encoded potassium channel.
+A missense mutation in SLC4A3223 encoding the anion exchange protein 3 (AE3) has been identified in two large families with SQTS by WES.
 Although the functional change of the mutation supports a contribution to the accelerated repolarization, further study will be necessary.
-Loss of function type mutations in L-type calcium channel related genes, CACNA1C, CACNA2b, and CACNA2D1 have been linked to SQTS (Supplementary material online, Table S10), frequently showing overlapping BrS features.
-However, the evidence of these genes is limited at most.
+Loss of function type mutations in L-type calcium channel related genes, CACNA1C, CACNA2b,224 and CACNA2D1218 have been linked to SQTS17 (Supplementary material online, Table S10), frequently showing overlapping BrS features.224